This post was originally published in [2025] and has been fully updated for 2026 with new data and tools.

 Big Video GamePlan

 Having a plan for videos is also a good idea.
 What I recommend is having content clusters.
-Below is my Kindgarden drawing of how it would look like.
+Below is my kindergarten drawing of what it would look like.

 Then you make a bunch of videos that point to that first video.

-The reason you want to do this is because if someone watches 2 or more of your videos in a certain amount of time YouTube considers them a “subscriber” EVEN if they don’t hit the subscribe button.
+The reason you want to do this is that if someone watches 2 or more of your videos in a certain amount of time, YouTube considers them a "subscriber" EVEN if they don't hit the subscribe button.

 Plus it helps your videos rank and get more views.
 Speaking to men, this means you just have to go on a few dates before making your move.
 Instead of making the move on date 1.